fortytwoservices/public-docs.fortytwo.io/docs/Managed Azure AD B2C/h1-PROD-User-Journeys.md

 User Journeys does not have to be advanced, nor complex, and best practice is to keep them as simple as possible, while keeping the user experience in mind.

-The Amesto Fortytwo Managed B2C offering leverages custom policies as the building blocks for our User Journeys.
+The Fortytwo Managed B2C offering leverages custom policies as the building blocks for our User Journeys.

 When naming a User Journey it is good practice to use descriptive names, taking into consideration the flow, and potentially also language support.